 - leaking is occurring from gutter end caps and other joints;

-- there’s leaking at the joints at downspouts;
+- there’s leaking at the joints at the downspouts;

 - there is rust or other signs of oxidation; and

-- None of the issues listed above—either by themselves or in combination with others—is necessarily an indication for gutter replacement.
-The best ways to approach repairs and choose who should perform them may depend on the material the gutters are fashioned from.
+None of the issues listed above—either by themselves or in combination with others—indicates gutter replacement.
+One should choose who should perform repairs and how to approach them depending on the material the gutters are fashioned from..
 And, of course, it’s prudent to do a little troubleshooting to determine the cause of any particular problem, if possible.

 Specialists Recommended for Steel and Copper Gutter Installation